kumar-dhanagopal/multi-region-provider-alias-demo/README.md

   Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.
   ```

-  **Note**: The operation to create the Object Storage replicatiopn policy might fail, because the IAM policy to allow the replication might not have been propagated across all the regions.
-In such a case, the following error message is displayed:
+  **Note**: Before creating the Object Storage replication policy, Terraform needs to wait for the IAM policy that allows the object-storage replication to be propagated across all the regions.
+The code includes a `time_sleep` resource that forces Terraform to wait 15 seconds after IAM policy is created.
+You can change this wait time by using the `wait_before_creating_xregion_replication_policy` variable in `terraform.tfvars`.

+  If the wait time specified isn't enough, the following error message is displayed:
   ```
   Error: Service error:InsufficientServicePermissions.
   Permissions granted to the object storage service in this region are insufficient to execute this policy..